 3. Blockchain can be Permissioned

-Till now we have discussed, how does blockchain secure data, how blockchain work, types of identity theft and how blockchain prevent identity theft.
-A major part of all the information and the data breach are documents, most of the online frauds are conducted by using fake or tempered documents.
+Till now we have discussed, how does blockchain secure data, how blockchain work, the types of identity theft, and how blockchain prevent identity theft.
+A major part of all the information and the data breach are documented, most of the online frauds are conducted by using fake or tempered documents.

 A person who steals an identity can open a new bank account and use that bank account for many fraudulent activities.
 That’s where the innovative technology for document verification by DIRO comes in.
 It verifies any online original information on the web with automatic user consent and impersonation checks.
 You can verify any bank statements, proof of address, student certificates and so much more.

-Once DIRO verifies a piece of information, it provides a trust certificate which ensures a document is original.
+Once DIRO verifies a piece of information, it provides a trusted certificate that ensures a document is original.
 This original document can then be shared in the form of a PDF.
 DIRO provides the digital document with a unique hash, which then is placed on a blockchain. use this information to verify the documents that are already on the blockchain.